- 11.8–12.6 in

 In courtship display, male stands upright, points bill down, and walks around female with exaggerated steps.Shows various lunges, turns of the head, and other posturing in territorial interaction with other Black Guillemots.Dives under water to capture prey, using its wings to swim.
 Small prey swallowed under water; larger items brought to surface.

 Lack of accurate census data makes determination of population trends difficult.
+The North American Waterbird Conservation Plan estimates a North American population of 100,000-200,000 breeding birds, and this species rates a 9 out of 20 on the Continental Concern Score.
+They are listed as a Species of Lowest Concern, and are not on the 2014 State of the Birds Watch List.
 The Black Guillemot is more susceptible to ingestion and biomagnification of marine pollution than other alcids because it takes prey from shallow water or at the sea floor.
 Studies have shown accumulation of mercury, pesticides, and crude oil residues in body tissues and eggs.
 Oiling of feathers from spills at sea usually results in death.
 Global warming may also affect populations.

 - Butler, R. G., and D. E. Buckley.
 2002.
 Black Guillemot (Cepphus grylle).
 In The Birds of North America, No. 675 (A. Poole and F. Gill, eds.).
 The Birds of North America, Inc., Philadelphia, PA.